 It’s difficult staying hopeful and positive if you have nothing to look forward to.
 When you do the same thing, day in and day out, experiencing the same mundane routine, you’ll feel stuck and in a rut.
 You must do something different and exciting from time to time.
 Make it a habit to schedule things that you love doing.
 This is a part of self-care which is extremely important in living a happier and more fulfilling life.
 This way no matter how dreary and hopeless things may seem, at least you have something to look forward to.
 Schedule something every week.
 It can be as simple as spending some alone time with a bath and book.
-If you want to start making self-care a part of your life, start with our Self-Care Workbook
+If you want to start making self-care a part of your life, are some awesome self-care ideas.

 4. Reach Out To Others When Feeling Hopeless